 A great place to go for a nightcap is the Eiermarkt.
 There you will find one of my favourite bars which you can find also in Ghent and Brussels.
 Bar Des Amis!
 There are enough bars to indulge in Belgian beer and linger till the early hours in the morning.

 Bruges is a beautiful city to visit.
-With these tips you can perfectly explore Bruges in one day.
-If you want to know more about this city, check out my favorite travel guides about Bruges below.
+With these tips you can perfectly explore Bruges in only one day.

 Would you like to go on a day trip to Bruges?
 Let me know in the comments below.